Cosmological gravitational particle production and its implications for cosmological relics: Recent and ongoing activity

 \subsection{Observational: non-Gaussianity}

 Observations of the CMB are compatible with a spectrum of primordial curvature perturbations such that the amplitude of each Fourier mode can be modeled as an independent stochastic (random) variable with a Gaussian probability distribution centered at zero.
 These Gaussian initial conditions are a hallmark prediction of single-field slow-roll inflation \cite{Mukhanov:1990me}.
-Their Gaussian nature follows from the fact that the inflaton is weakly coupled to itself and other fields, and a free scalar field has a Gaussian wavefunctional in its ground state \cite{Maldacena:2002vr}.
-If the theory were extended to include non-gravitational interactions, the primordial curvature perturbations would develop a larger non-Gaussian component.
-This non-Gaussianity manifests in CMB anisotropy observables at the level of three-point (and higher-point) correlation functions, known as the bispectrum (and trispectrum, so on).
+Their Gaussian nature follows from the fact that the inflaton is weakly coupled to itself and other fields, and a free scalar field has a Gaussian wave functional in its ground state \cite{Maldacena:2002vr}.
+If the theory is extended to include nongravitational interactions, the primordial curvature perturbations develop a larger non-Gaussian component.
+This non-Gaussianity manifests in CMB anisotropy observables at the level of three-point (and higher-point) correlation functions, which are known as the bispectrum (trispectrum, etc.).
 Measurements of the CMB anisotropies are compatible with Gaussian initial conditions and thereby constrain theories that predict appreciable non-Gaussianity \cite{Planck:2019kim}.

-In theories that extend the inflaton sector to include additional particles at the same mass scale, known as quasi-single field inflation, an appreciable non-Gaussianity can develop in the curvature perturbations \cite{Chen:2009zp,Chen:2009we,Chen:2010xka,Baumann:2011nk,Noumi:2012vr,Arkani-Hamed:2015bza,Baumann:2017jvh,Arkani-Hamed:2018kmz}.
-In this way, inflationary observables act as a ``cosmological collider'' experiment to probe particles and forces whose high mass scale puts them beyond the reach of terrestrial high-energy experiments.
+In theories that extend the inflaton sector to include additional particles at the same mass scale, which is known as quasi-single-field inflation, an appreciable non-Gaussianity can develop in the curvature perturbations \cite{Chen:2009zp,Chen:2009we,Chen:2010xka,Baumann:2011nk,Noumi:2012vr,Arkani-Hamed:2015bza,Baumann:2017jvh,Arkani-Hamed:2018kmz}.
+In this way inflationary observables act as a ``cosmological collider'' experiment to probe particles and forces whose high mass scale puts them beyond the reach of terrestrial high-energy experiments.